Watchers Council – Lobby Waiting Area – Later that Morning

 “I think you’re failing to see the problem here,” Jeff interjected.
 “We did a spell with that book.”

-"And it went fine."
-Andrew replied as he exited the pantry and headed out of the kitchen.
+“And it went fine.”
+Andrew replied.
+He exited the pantry and headed out of the kitchen.

-Former Watchers Council – Dining Hall – Continuous (Flashback)
+Former Watchers Council – Dining Hall – Same Time

 Andrew moved to the nearest empty table and began collecting used trays.
 Jeff trailed behind him.